taddison/personal-site/content/blog/2018/03/pattern-sql-server-as-a-shared-cache-for-expensive-stored-procedures/index.md

 end
 ```

-### Cleanup job
+### Clean-up job

-The cleanup job implements the following logic:
+The clean-up job implements the following logic:

 - Disable caching for the stored procedure in the master control table
 - Wait for 45 seconds